Apply to Speak

 Be a part of the AgileDC 2017 story

-This year we are going with 45 minute timeslots.
-The downside for speakers is that you need to be a bit more focused than for a 60 minute slot.
-The upside for participants is that the sessions are a bit more focused.
+As in past years, we are going with 45-minute timeslots.
+The downside for speakers is that you will need to streamline your message to the heart of the matter.
+The upside for participants is that your learning will pack a punch.

-We're also adding 10 minute lightning talks.
-These are ideal for introducing a new idea without having to completely work out all possible details.
-If you're new to speaking, this is an excellent opportunity to highlight something that's working for you.
+We're also adding 10-minute lightning talks.
+These are ideal for introducing a new idea you may not have worked out completely, or one that continually stumps you.
+If you are new to speaking, this is an excellent opportunity to highlight something that is working for you.

-In order to keep the conference costs low, we regret to inform you that we are unable to offer any honorarium or travel expenses.
-If your session is accepted, you will receive a free ticket to the conference and the adulation of your audience.
+In order to keep the conference costs low and donations at a maximum, we humbly inform you that we are unable to offer any honorarium or travel expenses.
+If your 45-minute session is accepted, you will receive a free ticket to the conference.
+For lightning talks, we are offering discount admission.
+For both options, you will get the adulation of your audience.

 2017 Program Tracks